When the Timing Is Right

 Mid-season planting (AKA prime-time planting)

 Prime-time planting is when you plant your best all-around selection.
-These are typically planted out a couple weeks after your last frost date.
+These are typically planted out a couple of weeks after your last frost date.
 At this time, your soil is warming up nicely and the days are noticeably longer, so this planting has the best chance to thrive.

-This planting sometimes struggles and sometimes thrives, but it usually adds a nice bonus harvest when some of your main harvest is winding down.
+This planting sometimes struggles and sometimes thrives, but it usually adds a nice bonus harvest when some of your main harvests is winding down.
 This planting also excels when you get warm and dry fall weather, extending your harvest late into the season.

 I hope these tips help when you start your tomato seeds.
 Good luck growing.